IrisBroadcast/irisbroadcast.github.io/README_ABOUT.md

 [Home](README.md) - About ACIP - [Contributers](README_CONTRIBUTERS.md)

 # ACIP – AUDIO CONTRIBUTION OVER IP
-ACIP is an EBU standard that is the basis of the IRIS Codec Call Monitor, ACIP outlines a few protocols and adds more specific profiles to be used in audio broadcast.
+ACIP is an EBU recommentation that is the basis of the IRIS Codec Call Monitor, ACIP outlines a few protocols and adds more specific profiles to be used in audio broadcast.
 ACIP is based on a range of IETF protocols for realtime communications – SIP, RTP, SDP and more.
 These protocols are very generic and there are several industry forums that have produced more specific reference profiles,